Addiction and Dual Diagnosis

 Call our admissions line 24 hours a day to get help.

-Treatment for substance abuse and mental health problems
+Treatment for alcoholism and mental health problems

 Treating a dual diagnosis requires a dualised treatment plan that is well integrated.
 This treatment approach will tackle both the substance abuse and co-occurring mental illness simultaneously.
 If only one condition is treated, you will likely relapse when the symptoms of the neglected condition erupt.